Brief History

-• An exponential increase in computing power, resulting in rapid data collection and data processing
+- An exponential increase in computing power, resulting in rapid data collection and processing

-• Enhancements in Natural Language Processing (NLP) and computer vision, enabling machines to reproduce human-like processes
+- Enhancements in Natural Language Processing (NLP) and computer vision, enable machines to reproduce human-like processes.

 Today, AI is playing a versatile role in the field of modern medicine.
-This blog explores a few of the latest AI applications of 2020 in the healthcare space.
+This blog explores a few of the latest AI applications for 2024 in the healthcare space.

 Latest AI Applications in Healthcare